 THE DUSTOFFer ONLINE NEWSLETTER

-The following excerpts are from the Summer 1997 DUSTOFFer Newsletter.
-The complete newsletter, and all the stories, is mailed to each DUSTOFF Association member.
+The following excerpts are from the June 1996 DUSTOFFer Newsletter.
+The complete newsletter, and all the stories are mailed to each DUSTOFF Association member.
 If you are not a member, become a member now and read the complete, intriguing stories.

 The DUSTOFF Memorial Boards have been relocated to the end of the entry hallway and now stands out as a most moving testimony.
 The light from the full wall windows causes a reflection upon the brass plaques; whenever anyone stands before the Moemorial their reflection can be seen.
 The museum wants to display some photographs of DUSTOFF with an emphasis upon those lost during Vietnam service and since.
 These would be surrounding the exhibit.
 If you want to share a photograph and a few words please contact the DUSTOFF Association: Attention Memorial Board.

 Helping people in need has been a hallmark of rotor craft from the start.
 The first helicopter mercy mission was performed in 1944, when a Coast Guard helicopter delivered blood plasma to treat more than 100 victims of a Navy ship explosion.
 Thousands of wounded Korean War GIs and Marines owe their lives to helicopter crews who flew them from battlefield aid stations to mobile hospitals and MEDEVAC choppers are credited with transporting over 100,000 casualties during the war in Vietnam.